-You can become CCNA certified by taking and passing a single exam – CCNA 200-301.
-The exam consists of about 120 questions.
-The highest score you can achieve on the exam can vary but will be around 120 questions.
+You can become CCNA certified by taking and passing a single exam – the CCNA 200-301.
+The exact number of questions you will get on the exam can vary but will be around 120 questions.
 The minimum passing score can also vary but will be around 800-850 out of the maximum score of 1000.

 Where to take the exam?

-The exams are available in English and Japanese and lasts for 120 minutes.
+The exam is available in English and Japanese and lasts for 120 minutes.
 After finishing the test you will immediately get the results.
 Cisco provides just the basic information about your score, so you can’t be sure which questions you got right or wrong!